mrisher/smtp-sts/mta-sts.md

 # Reporting Failures

-MTA-STS is intended to be used along with TLSRPT (TODO: add ref) in order to ensure implementing domains can detect cases of both benign and malicious failures, and to ensure that failures that indicate an active attack are discoverable.
+MTA-STS is intended to be used along with TLSRPT [@!I-D.ietf-uta-smtp-tlsrpt] in order to ensure implementing domains can detect cases of both benign and malicious failures, and to ensure that failures that indicate an active attack are discoverable.
 As such, senders who also implement TLSRPT SHOULD treat the following events as reportable failures:

 * HTTPS policy fetch failures when a valid TXT record is present.